 He can’t cover, and that’s why he deserves a spot on our list.

-Jadeveon Clowney is by far the most overrated player in the NFL today and over the last few years.
+Jadeveon Clowney is by far one of the most overrated players in the NFL today and over the last few years.

 The Houston Texans drafted him in 2014 to be a force rushing the passer, but he has been a disappointment at every turn.

 Clowney has spent the last four years dancing around the league, selling teams the idea that he’s the missing piece on their defense.